allisonkblack/windyWillow/README.md

 # Project overview
 ### What and why?

 Windy Willow obtains near real-time data from a mock-up wind generator API and the REData API from Red Electrica, a Spansih corporation which operates the national electricity grid in Spain.
-Windy Willow uses this data to make better decisions on when and to whom to sell their wind power, as well as when to maintain their wind turbines.
+Windy Willow uses this data to make better decisions on when and to whom to sell their wind power, as well as when to perform maintainance their wind turbines.

 ## Dependencies
 python 2.7